-- A doctoral degree in policy/health policy/political science / development studies or related degrees. - Expertise in research relating to health policy issues in low- and middle-income countries at sub-national, national or global level (e.g. agenda setting and policy formulation, policy implementation, actors, power, ideas and governance). - A consistent and significant track record of attracting research grant income, including salary recovery, from major research funders (PI, co-PI or leadership within a large proposal such as work-package lead). - 4.
-A track record of contributions as lead and coauthor to peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years that are at least internationally excellent. - Proven ability to work independently, as well as collaboratively as part of a research team, including experience of supervising and supporting junior researchers and nonacademic staff and proven ability to meet research deadlines. - 6.
+- A doctoral degree in epidemiology, microbiology, social science, public health or related field. - 2.
+Expertise in research on outbreak-prone infectious diseases. - A consistent and significant track record of attracting research grant income, including salary recovery, from major research funders (PI, co-PI or leadership within a large proposal such as work-package lead). - 4.
+A track record of contributions as lead and coauthor to peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years that are at least internationally excellent3. - Proven ability to work independently, as well as collaboratively as part of a research team, including experience of supervising and supporting junior researchers and nonacademic staff and proven ability to meet research deadlines. - 6.
 Some experience of doctoral degree supervision. - 7.
 Proven ability to build collaborative research relationships with external researchers and/or /institutions, or industry (where relevant). - 8.
-Evidence of ability to deliver high quality research-informed teaching.
+Evidence of ability to deliver high quality research-informed teaching. - 9.
+Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing.

-- Expertise in research relating to health policy issues in low- and middle-income countries at sub-national, national or global level (e.g. agenda setting and policy formulation, policy implementation, actors, power, ideas and governance). - Proven ability to obtain research funding from major funders, including salary recovery, and manage a significant portfolio of research projects. - 3.
-Excellent track record of publishing as lead, senior and co-author in peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years which are internationally excellent and/or world leading; supporting members of own research team to also meet their expectations for outputs. - 4.
-Clear vision of a future research agenda. - 5.
-Experience of leading and managing research teams. - Evidence of ability to deliver high quality research-informed teaching at post-graduate level and supervise doctoral students to successful completion.
+- A doctoral degree in epidemiology, microbiology, social science, public health or related field. - 2.
+Expertise in research on outbreak-prone infectious diseases. - 3.
+Proven ability to obtain research funding from major funders, including salary recovery, and manage a significant portfolio of research projects. - 4.
+Excellent track record of publishing as lead, senior and co-author in peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years which are internationally excellent and/or world leading4; supporting members of own research team to also meet their expectations for outputs. - 5.
+Clear vision of a future research agenda. - 6.
+Experience of leading and managing research teams. - 7.
+Evidence of ability to deliver high quality research-informed teaching at post-graduate level and supervise doctoral students to successful completion. - 8.
+Substantial evidence of recognition within external research community.

-&lt;sup>2 i.e. of a quality that would be rated highly in assessments of research quality such as those done by UK government, and in peer review processes used by funders
+3 i.e. of a quality that would be rated highly in assessments of research quality such as those done by UK government, and in peer review processes used by funders

-&lt;sup>3 3 i.e. of a quality that would be rated highly in assessments of research quality such as those done by UK government, and in peer review processes used by funders
+^{4 4} i.e. of a quality that would be rated highly in assessments of research quality such as those done by UK government, and in peer review processes used by funders